TempSpas/succinct-for-colloquy/README.md

 * Unique nickname coloring (courtesy of [willasaywhat](https://github.com/willasaywhat))
 * Getting rid of text shadows
-* Member links and URLs maintaining color in chat events I also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized.
+* Member links and URLs maintaining color in chat events

+I also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized, giving the theme a decent "night mode."
+Aside from these changes, I added descriptive comments where I could to allow end users to seek and change any part of it, much like I did when discovering the style for the first time.

 Default: